mongodb/specifications/source/bson-corpus/bson-corpus.rst

 * ``string``: a text or numeric representation of an input that can't be parsed to a valid value of the given type.

+Drivers MUST parse the extended JSON input using a regular JSON parser (not an extended JSON one) and verify the input is parsed successfully.
+This serves to verify that the parse error test cases test extended JSON-specific error conditions and that they do not have, for example, unintended spelling errors.

+Drivers SHOULD parse the extended JSON input using the extended JSON parser and verify the parsing produces an extended JSON parse error.

 Extended JSON encoding, escaping and ordering
 ---------------------------------------------